Khonsa: Demographics

+As per the most recent Indian census [2011], Khonsa has a population of 9928.
+Male inhabitants number 5768 while female inhabitants number 4160.
+11.27% of the population is younger than 6 years.
+Khonsa's literacy rate of 85% is much higher than the state average.
+45.87% of the population belong to Scheduled Tribes (ST).

 The majority of the people are Christians, mostly Baptist, although some are Roman Catholics.
 There are relatively few animists.
 Among Nocte Catholics, syncretism between traditional religions and Christianity is evident.
-American-sponsored missionaries in Khonsa and neighboring districts.
-Christ King Catholic Church Khonsa is helping the people to grow up in spirituality.
+Foreign proselytizers such as American-sponsored missionaries are active in Khonsa and neighboring districts.
+Christ King Catholic Church Khonsa has been actively spreading their version of spirituality among residents.

 Languages

-According to Census 2011, Nocte is Spoken by 2,704 people, Hindi at 1,327 people, Bengali by 1,008, Nepali by 823 people, Wancho at 799, Bhojpuri by 555 people and Assamese at 473.
+According to the 2011 Census, Nocte is Spoken by 2,704 people, Hindi by 1,327 people, Bengali by 1,008, Nepali by 823 people, Wancho by 799, Bhojpuri by 555 people and Assamese by 473.